camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/34-migrate-from-camunda-bpm-72/50-migrate-server.html.md

 The preferred upgrade steps are:

-* copy all your custom modules / subsystems to the new jboss server directory
+* copy all your custom modules / subsystems to the new Wildfly server directory
-* re-add all your custom modifications from the existing `$CAMUNDA_HOME/standalone/configuration/standalone.xml` to the new one located in the new jboss server directory.
+* re-add all your custom modifications from the existing `$CAMUNDA_HOME/standalone/configuration/standalone.xml` to the new one located in the new Wildfly server directory.
-* copy all deployed datasources to the new jboss server directory
+* copy all deployed datasources to the new Wildfly server directory
-* undeploy all process applications and copy them to the new jboss server directory for redeployment
+* undeploy all process applications and copy them to the new Wildfly server directory for redeployment

 ## Tomcat 7.0.50 to 7.0.62